Is It Lack Of Interest Or Is It Your Sales Approach?

 You Should Be Prospecting

-This is not to say you shouldn’t prospect or follow up on leads.
+This is not to say you shouldn't prospect or follow up on leads.
 You should absolutely do both of these things.
 In order for either to be effective, there are strategies you can and should follow.
-As a matter of fact, in my group coaching program, Sticky Selling Mastery Academy, we discuss these strategies on a regular basis.
+As a matter of fact, in my group coaching program, Sales Maven Society, we discuss these strategies on a regular basis.
 The selling process gets much easier once you have the language to prospect and initiate follow up calls.
 And more importantly, the relationship stays intact even when the other person isn’t quite ready to buy from you.

 Now, back to the woman who made the announcement and left the flyer, had she applied just a few relationship selling skills, her message may have been positively received.
 Here are just a few things she could have done differently: